Chief community officer is the new CMO – TechCrunch

 As one founder told me, “chief community officer is the new CMO.”
 That piqued my interest, especially because I had just talked to Commsor founder Mac Reddin about his recent funding, a $16 million Series A led by Felicis and Seven Seven Six Ventures.

-As the ‘aha’ moment of community continues, Commsor is a solution to help community managers prove that they’re not wasting the budget, and outcomes.
+As the “aha” moment of community continues, Commsor is a solution to help community managers prove that they’re not wasting the budget, and outcomes.
 Commsor, he says, is the operating system for communities, helping companies distill how their different communities look, and feel, which could eventually trickle down into generating sales leads and revenue.
-Commsor could pull an insight like, ‘here are three engineers that are using your platform from Google, maybe it’s time to approach Google and ask if they want an enterprise contract.”
+Commsor could pull an insight like, “Here are three engineers that are using your platform from Google, maybe it’s time to approach Google and ask if they want an enterprise contract.”
 Finding those sweet spots, and bottoms-up community adopters, is Commsor’s bread and butter.

 Commsor, which is still in private beta, says that over the last year there has been a “huge increase” in startups that have a community budget or increase in community budget.
 To be a startup aiming to disrupt a category that still has a tone of gray in it comes with its own challenges.